tegenton/pset-4/README.md

 ## Deadline

-Your Canvas submission is due at or before 11:59pm on Sunday, November 4, 2018.
+Your Canvas submission is due at or before 11:59pm on Monday, November 5, 2018.

 ### Submission Requirements